Our blood contains billions and billions of cells, both white and red.

 Are there different types of white blood cells?

-There are six main types.
+There are five main types.
 Neutrophils, a key defense against bacteria, are by far the most common, constituting between 50% and 70% of the total.
 They kill bacteria by ingesting them through a process called phagocytosis, in which they surround the bacteria and digest them with enzymes.
 Neutrophils can destroy five to 20 bacteria in their lifetime of a day or two.